tschoof/blog/_posts/2015-09-28-getting-into-photography-in-2015.md

 ##There's more
 Of course it can always get more complicated, if you want it to.
 I only really learned about mirrorless cameras when I thought that I had settled on getting a used prosumer/enthusiast DSLR for myself.
 I now own a mirrorless camera.
 But that's another post, probably the next one in this (two-part) series!
 (It's an Olympus E-M10, and the post is coming up, really!)

+**Update**: I stumbled across [Shawn Blanc's post about how the iPhone made him want more out of his photography (and which camera to pick for that)](http://shawnblanc.net/2012/11/hunting-for-the-best-mirrorless-camera/).
+Interesting to see his angle on this topic.